Vespa Feed Sizing Guide

 All feed operations to Vespa are written and synced to the transaction log on the content node(s).
 This include both writing new documents and updating existing documents.
 The Vespa transaction log is a write-ahead log (WAL) that ensures durability of the data.
 A reply is only sent back to the client when the operation is written successfully to the transaction log and applied (visible in search/get).

 The write pattern is append and sequential (not random) IO.
-Note that Vespa cannot sustain a higher write rate than the underlaying storage can handle.
+Note that Vespa cannot sustain a higher write rate than the underlying storage can handle.
 Feeding might be impacted severely if the content nodes are using network attached storage where the sync operation (for durability) has a much higher cost than on local attached storage (e.g. SSD).
 See sync-transactionlog.

 Document store